 If you are missing several teeth, but have a few healthy teeth that can be used as supports, Maryland bonded bridges might be recommended.
 These special bridges are made of plastic, porcelain fused to metal, or resin, and they are held in place by a metal framework.
 Wings stemming from the bridge are attached to supportive teeth to hold the bridge in place.
 Although these bridges are typically less expensive than traditional bridges, they are less realistic looking and can once again put strain on the supporting teeth.

 If you are looking for the gold standard of bridgework, consider implant supported bridges, which are held in place by one or more dental implants.
 Dental implants are rooted directly into your natural jawbone, where they fuse with your bone and provide a tremendous amount of support.
 Implant supported bridges also recreate the natural stimulation your own tooth roots would provide to your jaw tissue, keeping the area strong and healthy.

 If you are hesitant about getting a dental bridge, you shouldn’t be.
 Dental bridges can be used to:

 Before you're fitted for a dental bridge, Dr. Postol will conduct a careful exam to determine which style of bridge best suits your anatomy, your oral health, and your budget.
 After you decide which dental bridge is right for you, Dr. Postol will talk with you about your personal dental restoration timeline.
 Usually, placing dental bridges requires at least two visits, and may require healing time if dental implants are placed.
 If you opt for implant supported dentures, but you have lost a significant amount of bone over the years, you may require bone grafting prior to bridge placement to keep the restoration strong and stable.

-If you are interested in learning more about dental bridges, make my appointment with Dr. Postol today.
+If you are interested in learning more about dental bridges, schedule an appointment with Dr. Postol today!